Over the years I have become somewhat of a vacuum connoisseur, forced mainly into this by my cat, dogs and cream carpets.

 So, now that's all cleared up, let's get on with its performance and how good it is at doing all of those things.

-First Impressions of the Shark Vacuum Cleaner
+First Impressions of the Shark Anti Hair Wrap vacuum cleaner

 With minimal fuss it was put together ready to use, there are instructions to check you've got each part in the right place but it's pretty intuitive.

 Here are all the things you need to see to use it properly (to save you hunting around to find them).

 I did end up using the instructions to work out the parameters for what constituted a thick or low pile carpet/rug just to avoid any unnecessary problems, but the difference is as you'd expect - one's the setting for thicker carper, one's for a low pile carpet.